 Increased turbidity, as occurs from sediment plumes, was not found to have significant impacts on oyster recruitment based on a study in Texas (Lunt and Smee 2014), therefore, it is not thought that there will be significant impacts to recruitment during the dredging activity.
-Man-O-War oyster bar has little natural spawning, however, impacts could be further minimized if shell reclamation dredging does not happen when spawning is not occurring (May to September).
+Man-O-War oyster bar has little natural spawning.

 This permit application requests approval to remove approximately 5 million bushels of the shell from Man-O-War shoal.
 The preliminary plan for shell removal is to make multiple cuts into the shoal along its periphery in years two and five of the permit term.
-The approach is intended to preserve the basic integrity of the shoal structure.
-Most of the surface area of the shoal will remain undisturbed and serve as a base for future shell or seed planting.
-As currently planned, shell will remain at the bottom and along the sides of the dredged cuts and, thus, potentially will increase the total shell surface area on which spat may set if conditions are conducive to a spat set in any future year.
-In addition, the increased surface area will provide opportunities for colonization by epibenthic organisms that support the food chain of the biological communities that occupy hard substrate in the Bay.
+The approach is to preserve the basic integrity of the shoal structure.
+Most of the surface area of the shoal will remain undisturbed and serve as a base for future seed plantings.
+As currently planned, the project will result in peripheral cuts that will increase the shoal's surface area that can provide opportunities for colonization by epibenthic organisms.
+These help support the food chain of the biological communities that occupy hard substrate in the Bay.

-These potentially positive outcomes of dredging shell might not be realized if the dredged shoal loses its structural integrity.
+These potentially positive outcomes of dredging shell might not be realized if the dredged shoal loses its structural integrity, hence the plan to not cut through the shoal but to work on the edges.
 To assess whether dredged cuts become filled with sediment or collapse from the sides, MGS conducted detailed bathymetric surveys of previously permitted Areas A, D, and F (J. Halka, MGS, pers. comm.).
 Area A is located west of Tolchester Beach; Areas D and F are east of Pooles Island, Area D is on the west side of the C&D Approach Channel, and Area F is on the east side of the channel (Figure 7).

 Figure 7.
-Locations of previously permitted shell-dredging operations .
+Locations of some of Maryland's previously permitted shell-dredging operations .

-These sites were permitted beginning in 1960 and used until the permit expired in 2005.
+These sites were permitted beginning in 1960 and used until the permit expired in 2006.
 Figure 8 shows an example from Area D; sonar survey track lines from March 2006 are in red.
 Areas identified as "cuts" are in blue, and the remaining ridges are in yellow.
 The track lines from the dredge as it was excavating are shown in the center of each blue dredged area.
 Vertical profile data collected along the green trackline in Figure 7 are shown in Figure 8.